UofT-EcoSystem/DietCode/RFC.md

   1. A shape-dependent adaption cost function *f*<sub>adapt</sub> that defines the penalty of porting *M* to *P*.

-While *f*<sub>MK</sub> is a function that has to be learned and updated by real hardware measurements during the auto-scheduling process, *f*<sub>adapt</sub> is a simple term that can be evaluated using the core occupancy and the padding ratio (in other words, it does not require feature extraction
+  While *f*<sub>MK</sub> is a function that has to be learned and updated by real hardware measurements during the auto-scheduling process, *f*<sub>adapt</sub> is a simple term that can be evaluated using the core occupancy and the padding ratio (in other words, it does not require feature extraction from the schedules).

 # Drawbacks
 [drawbacks]: #drawbacks